vinipta-s/vinipta-s.github.io/index.md

 # About Me

-### Recent data science bootcamp graduate and soon-to-be college graduate with a major in Engineering Physics.
-My projects highlight skills in data analysis, data visualization and machine learning.
-I am seeking an internship to apply and further develop my expertise.
+### Aspiring Data Scientist with a strong foundation in data wrangling, analysis, visualization, and supervised learning.
+Eager to contribute to uncovering patterns, driving data-driven solutions, and delivering actionable insights.

 ---
 # Skills